 The blower is crucial to your Lennox furnace, and as an essential component it can accumulate a lot of wear and tear.
 Cleaning it once in a while will help keep it in great shape.
 Vacuum the area near the blower and rub the blades with a microfiber cloth for optimum airflow.
 If you hear any unusual noises or aren't getting any circulation from the vents, get a professional technician to check your blower.

 4. Search for Gaps or Dents in Your Furnace

 Make sure that your furnace is free of visible damage on the inside or outside units.
 A hole in the air handler or flaws in the condenser unit outside may play a role in all kinds of comfort problems, like heat leaking out before it reaches your ductwork.
 If there is obvious damage, consult your local technician at Farris Heating & Air about checking out the system before the temperatures start falling.
 This way you can avoid letting a slight crack in the system transform into a major problem.

 5. Test Your Equipment Before It Gets Too Cold

-Winter weather should be on its way before you know it.
-If you take the time to get your furnace ready ahead of time, you can spend the winter enjoying the holidays, sipping hot cocoa or spending time with your family inside a warm, cozy home.
-Don't forget to follow the tips above to get your home prepared for next winter!
+Winter weather will be on its way before you know it.
+If you take the time to get your furnace prepped in advance, you can spend the winter enjoying the holidays, having hot cocoa or relaxing with your family inside a warm, cozy home.
+Be sure to follow the tips above to get your home ready for next winter!